panditanvita/MovieBot-aka-Chappie/README.md

 xmpp_bot mostly from the sleek_xmmp boilerplate

-All other code written by me, Anvita Pandit, for commercial application with Magic Tiger.
+All other code written by me, Anvita Pandit, for use by Magic Tiger.